 Depending on where you live, humidity can range from being a minor nuisance to a destructive force.
 Too much humidity in your home can cause your wood to rot while it facilitates mold growth.
-You don't want to take any chances with your family's safety or health by purchasing an inferior dehumidifier.
+You don't want to take any health or safety risks by purchasing an inferior dehumidifier.

 The best models have a hygrometer that monitors how much moisture is in the air and automatically turns the unit on whenever those levels exceed desirable limits.
-Alternatively, you can get a unit with a programmable timer so it only operates at designated times.
-An Energy Star certified dehumidifier with a high capacity tank that is adequately sized for your room or home is ideal.
+You can also get a unit with a programmable timer so it only operates at designated times.
+An Energy Star certified dehumidifier with a high-capacity tank that is adequately sized for your room or home is ideal.

 If you're ready to start battling the moisture in your home, consider purchasing one of the models in this article.
 If you desire more information on how dehumidifiers work and what other features you should consider, continue reading this article.